Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

-This behavior is also seen in figure 3 of Paper I. The errors in $P_{\rm 0s}$ and $P_{\rm 0h}$ refer to the range where pulse-phase errors develop to $\pm 10\%$ of one pulse cycle when accumulated over the gross duration of 86 ks.
-These approximately agree with widths of the peaks in the periodograms.
+is consistent with equation (\ref{eq:P0_XIS}) within errors, although it is slightly displaced to longer periods.
+This behavior is also seen in figure 3 of Paper I. The errors in $P_{\rm 0s}$ and $P_{\rm 0h}$ refer to the range where pulse-phase differences amount to $\pm 10\%$ of one pulse cycle when accumulated over the gross duration of 86 ks.
+These errors approximately agree with widths of the peaks in the periodograms.

+At $P_{\rm 0h}$, the 12--70 keV HXD periodogram in figure~\ref{fig:periodogram0}a reaches the peak height of $X =28.21$, where $Z_2^2$ is abbreviated to $X$.
+In terms of chi-square distribution with $2n=4$ degrees of freedom, the chance probability of finding $X$ values higher than this is found as ${\cal P}_{2}^{\rm h} = 1.1 \times 10^{-4}$; here, the subscript specifies the harmonic number $n$, and the superscript ``h"means the HXD.
+This agrees with the probablity of $\sim 1 \times 10^{-4}$ obtained in Paper I in 10--70 keV with the chi-square technique.

-In figure~\ref{fig:periodogram0} (a), the XIS and HXD periodograms both show a number of side lobes.
-Assuming that a side lobe at a period $P'$ arises due to a beat between the pulsation at $P_0$ (representing either $P_{\rm 0s}$ or $P_{\rm 0h}$) and a certain longer period $T$, we calculated the required period as $T=|(1/P_0 -1/P')^{-1}|$, and show it in green at the top of figure~\ref{fig:periodogram0}.
-Thus, many of the side lobes (particularly of XIS0) in figure~\ref{fig:periodogram0}(a) can be explained as a beat of $P_0$ with $T\sim 6$ ks or $T\sim 11$ ks, which agree with the Suzaku's orbital period $P_{\rm orb} = 5.6$ ks or twice this value, respectively.
-However, several HXD-PIN side lobes, seen on both sides of $P_0$, remain unexplained.
-These structures are also seen in figure 3 of Paper I. We thus infer that the hard X-ray pulses could be affected by some long periodicity in the range of $T=18 -50$ ks (5.0--13.8 hr).
+In figure~\ref{fig:periodogram0}a, the XIS and HXD periodograms both show a number of side lobes.
+Such a structure at a period $P'$ often arises due to beat between the pulsation at $P_0$ (representing $P_{\rm 0s}$ or $P_{\rm 0h}$) and a certain longer period $T$.
+Based on this assumption, we calculated the required period as $T=|(1/P_0 -1/P')^{-1}|$, and show it in green at the top of figure~\ref{fig:periodogram0}.
+In addition, the required values of $T$ (in units of ks) of major XIS0 and HXD side lobes are given explicitly in the figure.
+Thus, many of the side lobes (particularly of XIS0) in figure~\ref{fig:periodogram0}a can be explained as a beat of $P_0$ with $T=5- 6$ ks or $T=10-12$ ks, which agree with the Suzaku's orbital period $P_{\rm orb} = 5.6$ ks or twice this value, respectively.
+However, the HXD-PIN periodogram shows several unexplained peaks; at $T=24.8$ ks and 38.7 ks on the left side of $P_0$, as well as at $T=51.8$ ks, 21.1 ks, and 18.1 ks on the right side.
+These structures, also seen in figure 3 of Paper I, suggest that the hard X-ray pulses could be affected by some long periodicity in the range of $T=18-52$ ks (5--14 hr).